leeoniya/uPlot/test/README.md

 Mocha and the coverage reporter run under the selected runtime.

 Both runtimes use the instrumentation preload to write one coverage file per process on normal exit.
 Node writes to `.nyc_output`.
 Bun writes to `.nyc_output/bun`.
-NYC generates the final report without wrapping the test processes.
+The harness merges these files and generates the final Istanbul report without wrapping the test processes.
 Node children inherit the preload through `NODE_OPTIONS`, unless a fixture explicitly clears it.
 The Bun precision worker receives an explicit preload because child processes do not inherit the parent's `--preload` flag.
 The worker-coverage regression verifies instrumentation and the coverage file after normal shutdown under both runtimes.